PvPClt/project/Golden_en.md

 **Caution:**

 Hyperloyalty syndrome, sapio-deficiency.
-In case of acute outbreaks of common sense, doubts about the righteousness of state policy, or other forms of resistance to propaganda, "FORTE” version is recommended.
+In case of acute outbreaks of common sense, doubts about the righteousness of state policy, or other forms of resistance to propaganda, "FORTE” formulation is recommended.

 **Vital signs monitoring:**